YuvrajSatwan/QuizVerse/REALTIME_ANALYTICS.md

-# QuizVerse Real-Time Analytics Implementation
+# Quizzer Real-Time Analytics Implementation

 ## 🎯 Overview

-This implementation adds comprehensive real-time interactive graphs and analytics to the QuizVerse quiz platform, similar to Mentimeter.
+This implementation adds comprehensive real-time interactive graphs and analytics to the Quizzer quiz platform, similar to Mentimeter.
 The system provides live visualization of quiz responses, accuracy feedback, and participant leaderboards with smooth animations and responsive design.

 ## ✨ Features Implemented